CamCam919/AWS-Solutions-Architect/README.md

 Most of these are from the course on aCloudGuru and some of from Udemy

-Instructors for aCloudGuru (Most of it)
+Instructors from aCloudGuru (Most of it)
   - Ryan Kroonenburg
   - Alex Galvin

-Instructors for udemy (Small portion)
+Instructors from udemy (Small portion)
   - Stephane Maarek

 Start date July 11th, 2022